Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Operation Mincemeat reaches Spain".</h2 head><h3 quote align='center'>"On this day in 1943, a body was dropped into the ocean off the southern shore of Spain.
-It was a crucial moment in Operation Mincemeat.
-The intent of this covert action was to fool Nazi Germany into thinking the Allies weren't going to invade Sicily\u2014which was exactly what they planned to do.
-The operation played out over the following weeks and proved to be a success.
-That was thanks in large part to a memo (most likely) written by a British naval officer who had lifted the idea from a crime novel and, after World War II was over, invented James Bond.
+<h3 OTD<h2 head>"George Washington inaugurated".</h2 head><h3 quote align='center'>"George Washington, the first president of the United States, was inaugurated on this day in 1789 in Federal Hall in New York City in front of a crowd of hundreds of people.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD